The practice of ensuring the accuracy of the assumptions contained in financial models

 A financial model audit is an important task in financial modeling that helps ensure that model or spreadsheet errors are eliminated or reduced.

-A model audit is an important task in financial auditing that helps ensure that spreadsheet errors are eliminated.
-Also called a model review, it is commonly requested by banking organizations in order to make sure that the assumptions contained within their models are accurate, reassuring lenders and investors that the models can be relied upon.
+Also called a model review, a financial model audit is commonly requested by banks and corporations in order to make sure the calculations contained within their models are accurate and maintain mathematical integrity, reassuring lenders and investors that the models can be relied upon to make informed decisions.